 HOW TO OBSERVE #CommonCourtesyDay

-If common courtesy is not a part of your daily routine, then this is the day to start implementing courtesy into your life.
-Try it; not only will the other person appreciate it, but you will feel good about it also.
+If common courtesy is not a part of your daily routine, then make Common Courtesy Day your opportunity for change.
+Start implementing courtesy into your life.
+Try it; not only will others appreciated it, but you will feel good about it, too.
 Use #CommonCourtesyDay to post on social media.